Trevor Zinck: Constituency expense issues

 On March 25, 2010, Zinck was suspended from the Nova Scotia NDP caucus over "persistent" expense irregularities.
 In making the decision, caucus chair Vicki Conrad stated that the government caucus could no longer trust Zinck, telling reporters "We decided to suspend him because members feel we do not have the necessary trust in his conduct as a member of this caucus."
 The province's auditor general was subsequently called in to investigate the matter.

 On February 14, 2011, it was announced that Zinck was among four people facing criminal charges in connection with the RCMP investigation into 2010s MLA expense scandal.
-Zinck was charged with fraud exceeding $5,000, breach of trust by a public officer, and two counts of theft over $5,000, after filing fraudulent expense claims totaling $10,060.
+Zinck was charged with fraud exceeding $5,000, breach of trust by a public officer, and two counts of theft over $5,000, after filing fraudulent expense claims totalling $10,060.
 Among the items was a cheque for $860 intended to sponsor a young hockey player from Zinck's riding, which Zinck subsequently filed an expense claim for.
 The boy's father testified during the trial that the family never received the money, though Zinck was nonetheless reimbursed for it.
-A substantial portion of the $10,060 was earmarked for the Boys and Girls Club of Dartmouth, though employees of the Boys and Girls club testified that Zinck failed to give them the money he had claimed as expenses.
+A substantial portion of the $10,060 was earmarked for the Boys and Girls Club of Dartmouth, though employees of the Boys and Girls Club testified that Zinck failed to give them the money he had claimed as expenses.
 The business manager of a non-profit woodworking shop, a man by the name of Gus Brushett, testified that Zinck had paid $660 to participate in a golf tournament in the summer of 2008 and subsequently filed an expense claim for $1,200 in April 2008, for which he was reimbursed.
 The Crown also introduced Zinck's bank records as evidence which showed a series of late-night withdrawals made from his personal and constituency accounts from automated teller machines inside Casino Nova Scotia in Halifax.

 A preliminary hearing for Zinck had been postponed several times and a trial date was set for June 10, 2013.
-Zinck pleaded guilty on June 17, 2013 to charges of fraud over $5,000 and breach of trust by a public officer.
+Zinck pleaded guilty on June 17, 2013, to charges of fraud over $5,000 and breach of trust by a public officer.
 With the guilty plea, the charges of theft over $5,000 were withdrawn.
-Zinck admitted in an agreed statement of facts that he filed expense claims totaling $10,060 in 2008 and 2009 for which the Speaker's Office reimbursed him, despite the fact that the items listed in his claims were never actually purchased.
+Zinck admitted in an agreed statement of facts that he filed expense claims totalling $10,060 in 2008 and 2009 for which the Speaker's Office reimbursed him, even though the items listed in his claims were never actually purchased.

 Despite the guilty pleas and the criminal record, Zinck was reluctant to resign his seat in the legislature, saying "There are bigger crooks in politics."